 Is performance possible without pressure and targets?
 For one thing: Frontastic has clear targets.
 Although we have not yet introduced an OKR, we do have ambitious annual company goals that we carry into the teams and pursue as an internal team goal.

 Whether pressure actually helps with knowledge work is a controversial issue.
 The nice saying “grass doesn’t grow any faster when you pull on it” is perhaps also applicable here.
 We’re much more concerned with creating a positive working atmosphere in which each individual pursues the self-defined goals with passion.
 This isn’t always easy and sometimes requires patience and confidence.

 And ultimately, it also requires the willingness of the leadership team to make uncomfortable decisions.
 After all, the success of the company must come first.

 Of course, this isn’t always easy either, because going into a conflict is uncomfortable.
-And it’s very important to show willingness to listen to criticism.
+And it’s very important to show a willingness to listen to criticism.
 This doesn’t mean accepting every suggestion.
-But usually something good comes out of an open exchange of ideas.
+But usually, something good comes out of an open exchange of ideas.